elastic/azure-marketplace/README.md

   <tr><td>xpackPlugins</td><td>string</td>
     <td>Either <code>Yes</code> or <code>No</code> to install a trial license of the commercial <a href="https://www.elastic.co/products/x-pack">X-Pack</a>
-    plugins: Monitoring, Security, Alerting, Graph (Elasticsearch 2.3.0+) and Machine Learning (5.5.0+).
+    plugins: Monitoring, Security, Alerting, Graph and Machine Learning (5.5.0+).
+If also installing Kibana, it will have Reporting and Profiler installed.
     </td><td><code>Yes</code></td></tr>

   <tr><td>esAdditionalPlugins</td><td>string</td>
-    <td>Additional elasticsearch plugins to install.
+    <td>Additional Elasticsearch plugins to install.
 Each plugin must be separated by a semicolon. e.g. <code>analysis-icu;mapper-attachments</code>
     </td><td><code>""</code></td></tr>

   <tr><td>esAdditionalYaml</td><td>string</td>